"I don't know much, but I know one thing: the ordinary life isn't for me."

 Then there's the business he doesn't talk about.

-Bums & Roses is a premium bamboo baby clothing brand that her wife, Sonia, started after they had their first daughter.
-Late-night Photoshop sessions while the baby slept, a breakout print design named after Guns N' Roses, and a slow build through a 70,000-member Facebook community doing weekly limited-edition drops.
+Bums & Roses is a premium bamboo baby clothing brand that his wife, Sonia, started after they had their first daughter.
+Late-night Photoshop sessions while the baby slept, a breakout print design named after Guns N' Roses, a slow build through a 70,000-member Facebook community doing weekly limited-edition drops.
 It does $25 million in annual revenue.
-Shaan is a co-founder of the LLC filings.
+Shaan is a co-founder on the LLC filings.
 The brand's website doesn't mention him once.

 He has never named it on My First Million.
 When asked about it on Mixergy, he said only, "I also created an e-commerce brand.
 Spoiler, even when the business is good, physical products are a pain in the ass."

-His investing follows the same instinct toward openness.
-His All Access Rolling Fund raised $2.5 million in 21 days; every single investor was a Twitter follower or podcast listener he'd never met in person.
-His entire fund is built on parasocial trust converted into actual capital.
-And his philosophy: "I don't believe in an investing thesis.
+His investing runs on the opposite instinct: total transparency.
+His All Access Rolling Fund raised $2.5 million in 21 days.
+Every single investor was a Twitter follower or podcast listener he'd never met in person.
+Parasocial trust converted into actual capital.
+His philosophy: "I don't believe in an investing thesis.
 The best thing you can do is say I'm open, and I'm here to listen."

 No thesis.
 No constraints.
-Just curiosity and optionality, forever.
+Curiosity and optionality, forever.

 The thing that should be impossible about Shaan Puri is My First Million.

-A guy who can't sit still, who has never run the same company for more than a few years, who treats every venture as a season of television.
-That guy has been recording a podcast with the same co-host since 2019.
+A guy who can't sit still, who has never run the same company for more than a few years, who treats every venture as a season of television, has been recording a podcast with the same co-host since 2019.
 Over 200 million YouTube views.
 More than 25 million downloads a year.
 Seven years and counting.

-The origin story is accidental.
+The origin was accidental.
 After the Twitch acquisition, Shaan launched the show but needed distribution.
-Sam Parr, then running The Hustle with over a million subscribers, agreed to a deal: Shaan would handle content and production, Sam would bring the audience, revenue split 50/50.
+Sam Parr, then running The Hustle with over a million subscribers, agreed to a deal: Shaan handles content and production, Sam brings the audience, revenue split 50/50.
 Early episodes featured guests.
 Then a guest didn't show up one day, so they just recorded the two of them talking.
 Those episodes blew up.

 What makes the partnership work is the collision of their types.
 Sam is an Enneagram 8: direct, confrontational, intensity-addicted.
-He's the guy who cold-emailed the same person fifty times, told HubSpot to stop wasting his time, and described being unhappy 80% of the time as "thrilling."
+He cold-emailed the same person fifty times, told HubSpot to stop wasting his time, described being unhappy 80% of the time as "thrilling."
 Where Shaan generates ideas at machine-gun speed (wouldn't it be cool if, what if someone built, imagine this), Sam pressure-tests them with blunt force.
 What would that actually cost?
 Who's the customer?
 Is that legal?

 Sevens and Eights are both assertive types on the Enneagram.
 They share forward energy; neither sits back and waits.
-But the engine is different.
+But the engine differs.
 Shaan moves toward possibility.
 Sam moves toward control.
 Shaan reframes.
 Sam confronts.
-Shaan asks, "What if?" and Sam asks, "So what?"
+Shaan asks "What if?" and Sam asks "So what?"

-The result is creative tension that neither could generate alone.
-Shaan has described Sam as someone who is openly and generously enthusiastic about other people ("this guy's amazing, this guy's an artist"), which runs against the perception of Eights as guarded.
+Shaan has described Sam as someone openly and generously enthusiastic about other people ("this guy's amazing, this guy's an artist"), which runs against the perception of Eights as guarded.
 The warmth is real.
-The respect runs in both directions.
+The respect runs both ways.

-What the partnership reveals about Shaan is more interesting than what it produces.
-His longest commitment isn't a company.
-It isn't a product.
-It's a relationship with someone whose temperament is the exact opposite of his own.
+What the partnership reveals about Shaan matters more than what it produces.
+His longest commitment is a relationship with someone whose temperament is the exact opposite of his own.
 The Seven who can't stop moving found a reason to stay in the same room, every week, for seven years.
-That's nothing.

 At 35, Shaan wrote an essay called "Don't Be an Asshole, Call Your Mom."